Runaway oligarch says Kazakh leader takes revenge on his family

-ALMATY (Reuters) - Fugitive Kazakh oligarch and dissident Mukhtar Ablyazov said on Saturday Kazakh President Nursultan Nazarbayev had “kidnapped” his wife and daughter after Italy deported them for being there illegally.
+ALMATY, June 1 (Reuters) - Fugitive Kazakh oligarch and dissident Mukhtar Ablyazov said on Saturday Kazakh President Nursultan Nazarbayev had “kidnapped” his wife and daughter after Italy deported them for passport offences.

 BTA has brought fraud charges against Ablyazov and his allies.
 Accused of embezzling $6 billion, he has been in hiding since last year when he fled Britain after missing a contempt of court hearing at which he was due to be jailed for 22 months.